-A hop-on hop-off bus provides a cheaper option if you want an orientation of London.
+- A hop-on hop-off bus provides a cheaper option if you want an orientation of London.

-Purchase a London Pass before you leave home, which will give you significant savings on the local attractions.
+- Purchase a London Pass before you leave home, which will give you significant savings on the local attractions.

-A ferry ride along the Thames from Westminster is included on your Oyster card and can provide an economical alternative to a designated tourist cruise.
+- A ferry ride along the Thames from Westminster is included on your Oyster card and can provide an economical alternative to a designated tourist cruise.

-The Tube Navigating “The Tube”may sound daunting at first, but is surprisingly easy and very cost efficient.
+Navigating “The Tube”may sound daunting at first, but is surprisingly easy and very cost efficient.
 Purchase a prepaid Oyster card before you go – we bought two £30 cards, travelled multiple trips per day and did not run out of fare.

-Walk.
 Get fit before you go and walk as much as you can.
 London is very flat so walking is easy.
 We came across many interesting things we would have missed if we were in a cab or travelling by Tube or bus.

-Cheapest isn’t best.
-The worst mistake we made was the cheap flight from Stanstead airport to Berlin.
+he worst mistake we made was the cheap flight from Stanstead airport to Berlin.
 Yes, the flights were a third the price.
-But by the time we got up at 2am, paid £200 for a two and a half hour shuttle to Stanstead airport, paid the excess baggage, paid for lukewarm coffee and a soggy croissant.
+But we had to get up at 2am, paying £200 for a two and a half hour shuttle to Stanstead airport.
+We then paid the excess baggage and also paid for lukewarm coffee and a soggy croissant.